ribeirohugo/docker_startup/postgresql/README.md

 1. Start by pulling the Dockerfile from this folder.

-2. Pull Postgre image from docker
+2. Pull Postgres image from docker

     ```docker pull postgres```